Philly NAACP opens way for new leadership

 The campaign for the next president of the Philadelphia NAACP is underway as the office’s current leader won’t seek another term in the July election over his controversial posting of an anti-Semitic social media meme.

 Catherine Hicks, the publisher of the Philadelphia Sunday Sun, was spotted campaigning for president of the Philadelphia NAACP last week.
-In a Facebook post on Friday, ShopRite supermarket mogul — and potential mayoral candidate — supported Hicks in the upcoming election for president.
+In a Facebook post on Friday, Jeff Brown, a ShopRite supermarket mogul — and potential mayoral candidate — supported Hicks in the upcoming election for president.

-"Cathy has had a history in leadership at the Philly Chapter of the NAACP," Brown's post said in part.
-"I think Cathy would make an awesome first female President of the Philly NAACP.
-Let’s all join and vote to make history!"
+“Cathy has had a history in leadership at the Philly Chapter of the NAACP,” Brown’s post said.
+“I think Cathy would make an awesome first female president of the Philly NAACP.
+Let’s all join and vote to make history!”

 Officers and executive committee members at the local NAACP office — more than 20 positions — are up for election, which is tentatively set for July 17, said Bishop J. Louis Felton, first vice president of the local branch, in an interview last week.

-In an email, Hicks confirmed she is running for president of the local NAACP office.
-It remains unclear whether more candidates are running to lead the troubled office, which has remained hobbled and relatively silent on civil rights issues under the leadership of Rodney Muhammad since he came under fire for posting the anti-Semitic meme last year.
+In an email, Hicks confirmed she is running for president of the office.
+It remains unclear whether more candidates are running to lead the troubled office, which has remained relatively silent on civil rights issues under the leadership of Rodney Muhammad since he came under fire for posting the anti-Semitic meme last year.

 Muhammad, who has helmed the local branch since 2014, was not barred from seeking reelection.
 The national NAACP office appointed an administrator to oversee the operations of the branch late last year.